ballerina-guides/ai-samples/answer_questions_using_vector_search_weaviate/README.md

-# Answer questions by performing similarity search on embedding vectors stored in Weaviate
+# Answer questions by performing a similarity search on embedding vectors stored in Weaviate

 ## Use case
 Ask questions from knowledge stored in a Weaviate cluster using embedding similarity search.
-Embedding vectors are retreived using OpenAI GPT3 models.
+Embedding vectors are retrieved using OpenAI GPT3 models.

 ## Prerequisites
 * OpenAI account